 Project Overview

-FWS was tasked with the development of the Inland Grain Terminal, a project focused on enhancing the storage and handling capacity for grain.
-The terminal was designed to expand storage capacity, improve operational efficiency, and maintain continuous operation throughout the construction phase, minimizing disruptions to ongoing services.
+FWS was contracted to develop the Inland Grain Terminal, aiming to enhance storage and handling capacity for grain.
+The project focused on expanding storage capacity, improving operational efficiency, and ensuring continuous terminal operation throughout construction to minimize service disruptions.

 Project Goals